 A confidential space to explore the thoughts, feelings and challenges in your life

 Welcome, and thank you for visiting Sabine Kempson Psychotherapeutic Counselling.
-I am a counsellor providing both short- and long-term therapy to adult individuals and couples in Cowbridge, Vale of Glamorgan.
+I am a counsellor providing both short- and long-term therapy to adult individuals and couples in Cowbridge and the Vale of Glamorgan.

 We all encounter challenges in life that can leave us feeling vulnerable and overwhelmed at times.
 Discussing these difficulties in a caring, private, and calm environment with someone outside of our regular social circles can be beneficial.